Dispersion of active particles in oscillatory Poiseuille flow: Numerical simulation

 \section{Numerical simulation}

 The governing equations \eqref{eq:g-non-dimensional} and \eqref{eq:b-non-dimensional} are solved numerically using Dedalus \citep{Burns2020}.
 The physical space ($y^*$) is discretized on a Chebyshev grid with $128$ nodes, and the orientational space is represented in Fourier space with $128$ nodes.
 For time integration, we employ a second-order Crank-Nicolson-Adams-Bashforth scheme.
+A typical timestep of $10^{-6 }$ is used.
+In the high-frequency regime, the timestep is further reduced to $10^{-7}$.